Skip to main content

 This course is for is for students that want to make a real difference to the health and wellbeing of people with learning disabilities.
 The course has a strong practical focus and will give you the knowledge, skills and approaches you need to become a registered nurse (learning disability) with the Nursing and Midwifery Council.

-The course is taught in partnership with St George's, University of London, so you'll get combined expertise, facilities and interprofessional learning.
 You'll gain hands-on experience in our award-winning simulation suite and develop your skills and confidence in working with people with a learning disability by learning with the famous Baked Bean Theatre Company and other service users.

 You'll also have the opportunity to be a part of the wider Learning Disability Nursing UK and Eire network and can attend the Positive Choices Conference.

 This course is designed for a small cohort of students, where you'll benefit from individual learning and support.
 You will be taught by our dynamic teaching team which includes leading researchers and experts in learning disability nursing from practice and the Department of Health.
 Our students are highly sought after and receive multiple job offers before their course is complete.

 Nursing students on pre-registration courses from September 2020 will receive a payment of at least £5,000 a year which they will not need to pay back, subject to eligibility criteria.
 For more information please visit the NHS Business Service Authority.